Manojpatil123/recommendation_with_llm/README.md

 ###this project will support english and spnish languages

-###similarly you can develop recommendations system for any usecase.
+###similarly you can develop recommendations system for any usecase